Shard (character)

-Shard Bishop is a mutant fictional character appearing in American comic books published by Marvel Comics.
-Shard was created by Scott Lobdell and John Romita Jr., and first appeared in The Uncanny X-Men #314 (July 1994).
-She is a mutant with the ability to manipulate light into energy blasts.
+Shard Bishop is a character appearing in American comic books published by Marvel Comics.
+Created by writer Scott Lobdell and artist John Romita Jr., the character first appeared in The Uncanny X-Men #314 (July 1994).
+Shard belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She possesses the ability to manipulate light into energy blasts.

-Shard is the younger sister of the X-Man Bishop, hailing from a future where mutants are hunted or put into concentration camps.
-She is initially a member of the X.S.E., before joining the present day X-Factor as a hologram.
+Shard is the younger sister of the X-Man Bishop, originating from a future in which mutants are hunted or placed in concentration camps.
+She initially serves as a member of the Xavier Security Enforcers before joining the present-day X-Factor as a hologram.

+Since her introduction in comics, the character has been featured in various other Marvel-licensed products, including video games and animated television series.
 Shard appears in X-Men: The Animated Series, voiced by Sandi Ross.

 Publication history

-Created by Scott Lobdell and John Romita Jr., the character first appeared in The Uncanny X-Men #314 (July 1994).
+Shard Bishop debuted in The Uncanny X-Men #314 (July 1994), created by Scott Lobdell and John Romita Jr..
+She subsequently appeared in several Marvel series, including X-Men (1991), X-Factor (1997), Bishop the Last X-Man (1999), and Bishop (2026).